Bromethalin: Risk of poisoning to humans and pets

 Despite risk of severe symptoms and death, most unintentional pediatric exploratory exposures (licking or tasting a pellet) have not shown serious effects, and no deaths have been reported at this time in children, though toxicity is possible if significant amounts are ingested.
 Due to need for active metabolite generation to produce toxicity, fatal toxicity may be delayed by hours to days.
 All cases should be managed in consultation with a local poison control center.
-All intentional ingestions for self harm carry significant risk of death or severe neurologic effects and require monitoring in a hospital setting.
+All intentional ingestions for self-harm carry significant risk of death or severe neurologic effects and require monitoring in a hospital setting.

 In humans the most common initial effects of unintentional exposure are nausea, vomiting, abdominal pain, and diarrhea, though delayed seizures have been reported.
 No antidote for bromethalin is known; care is symptomatic and supportive.

 In pets, signs to watch for include severe muscle tremors, hyperexcitability, fits, extreme sensitivity to being touched (hyperesthesia) and seizures that appear to be caused by light or noise.
-Owners of animals that have eaten bromethalin accidentally should seek immediate veterinary attention and be decontaminated.
+Owners of animals that have eaten bromethalin accidentally should seek immediate veterinary attention.
 Contacting an animal poison control center can help ensure that timely and appropriate therapy is started.
-The best treatment is decontamination, but this is only effective if started before symptoms appear.
+The best treatment is decontamination, but this is effective only if started before symptoms appear.